Animal mummy: Crocodiles

 The crocodile was regarded as an extremely fierce animal, often used to terrify enemies during war.
-The crocodile cult was devoted to Sebek, god of fertility, and the sun god, Re.
+The crocodile cult was devoted to Sobek, god of fertility, and the sun god, Ra.
 Typically, crocodiles were raised in a life of complete luxury, indulged until they died.
 In the early years of this cult, dead crocodiles were lavishly mummified with gold and other precious things.
 However, as mummification gradually became a production process, less effort was exerted in their mummification and eventually consisted simply of cloth wrappings and the application of resin, a preserving agent.
 When found in extremely large quantities, crocodile mummies, like many other sorts of animal offerings, contained only reeds or random body parts.
 At the main temple of Shedet, later called Crocodilopolis, sacred crocodiles were mummified and displayed in temple shrines or carried in processions.

 Fish

-Fish were mummified in mass quantities as offerings to the god.
+Fish were mummified in mass quantities as offerings to the deities.
 They were wrapped in linen and held together by bands of cloth soaked in sticky resin, permanently encasing the mummies.
 Many times, black circles representing the eyes were painted on the hardened linen.
 Several species of fish have been identified, but due to the deteriorating condition of the mummies, scientists are unable to conclude if the organs were typically removed during the process of mummification.
 According to the Museum of Liverpool, the Nile perch was one of the species mummified and offered to the gods; one of these cults is related to the goddess Neith.
+A deposit of several thousand mummified perch was excavated in an area to the west of Esna where there was a temple to Neith.
+Mummified perch have also been found at Gurob near a temple to Neith.

-Miscellaneous animals
+Miscellaneous

 Additional animals mummified and the corresponding god they represented: